LPC, Licensed Professional Counselors, Mental Health Counseling, Marriage and Family Therapy

-- Policies and procedures for the documentation, maintenance, access, transmission, and destruction of records and information using technology-assisted media shall be consistent with the same ethical and regulatory standards for in-person services.
+J. Policies and procedures for the documentation, maintenance, access, transmission and destruction of record and information using technology assisted media shall be consistent with the same ethical and regulatory standards for in-person services.
 Services must be accurately documented in teletherapy services, denoting the distance between the licensee and the client.
 Documentation shall include verification of the licensee’s and client’s location, type of service(s) provided the date of service, and duration of service.
-The licensee shall inform clients of how records are maintained, the type of encryption and security assigned to the records, and how long archival storage is maintained.
+The licensee shall inform clients of how records are maintained, type of encryption and security assigned to the records, and how long archival storage is maintained.

-- Telesupervision is defined as a method delivering clinical mental health and marriage and family therapy supervision as prescribed by R.S 37:1101 and R.S.
+K. Telesupervision is defined as a method delivering clinical mental health and marriage and family therapy supervision as prescribed by R.S 37:1101 and R.S.
 37:1116 using technology-assisted media that enables a supervisor and a supervisee separated by distance to interact via synchronous video and audio transmissions.
-Up to 25 percent of total supervision hours may be used within a telesupervision format.
+One hundred percent of total supervision hours may be used within a telesupervision format.

 - Teletherapy supervision shall be provided in compliance with the same ethical and regulatory standards as in-person supervision.